0ccupi3R/automation-scripts/okta-log-collector/Readme.md

  * Minute
  * Second

-# Run & Background configuration:
+# Run the Script OR Configuration for background:
 1. To run directly in background using python command:
   `python3 okta-log-collector.py &`